 Shock and excitement reverberated around New Jersey and the country Thursday afternoon with the news that the cardinals had chosen an American to lead the Roman Catholic Church.

-Pope Leo XIV, the former Cardinal Robert Francis Prevost, was elected by the college of cardinals on Thursday in Vatican City.
+Pope Leo XIV, the former Cardinal Robert Francis Prevost, was elected by the college of cardinals in Vatican City.
 A native of Chicago whose ministry took him to Peru and then to the Vatican, Prevost is a 1977 graduate of Villanova University.

-"My relatives and I were all texting back and forth," said Yates of Westwood.
+"My relatives and I were all texting back and forth," said Yates, of Westwood.
 "We were all rooting for different people."

 When Prevost came out on the balcony, Yates was overjoyed.
 Prevost, she knew, was born in Chicago, although he spent much of his career overseas.
 But his name wasn't on any short list.